coax-dev/coax/doc/index.rst

 Other RL frameworks often hide structure that you (the RL practitioner) are interested in.
 Most notably, the **neural network architecture** of the function approximators is often hidden from you.
 In coax, the network architecture takes center stage.
-You are in charge of defining their own forward-pass function.
+You are in charge of defining your own forward-pass function.

 Another bit of structure that other RL frameworks hide from you is the main **training loop**.
 This